shaisachs/the-check/README.md

 “My cousin.”
 A beat.
 “Visiting for a bit.
 Very thorough.”

-// todo: fix this sentence
-Her voice had the steady, unbothered warmth of someone who ran a diner well and saw no reason to add embellishment.
-She looked tired in the way people look tired when they are very good at their jobs and no longer need to prove it.
+The man looked up at Frankie, as though hopefully expecting more.
+But she gave hima funny sort of half-frown, as though tasting a creatively-spiced experiment in pasta sauce.

-“People say it works,” she added, as though reporting on the weather.
+“People say it works,” she added.

 “So I’m being set up?”